Article

 We distinguish 5 different circular business models:

-Also holds the responsibility in the hands of the provider, but there is a contract, based on the performance to be delivered.
-The provider determines which products are deployed to perform the desired tasks.
+This also places the responsibility with the provider, but there is a contract based on the performance to be delivered.
+The provider determines which products will be used to perform the desired tasks.

-Recovery: Facilitates take-back and collection systems to extract valuable materials from discarded products.
+Recovery: Facilitates take-back and collection systems to extract valuable materials from end-of-life products.

-Refurbish and Resell: Maintains and refurbishes product when needed and resells product for a second time.
+Refurbishment and Resale: Maintains and refurbishes the product when necessary and resells it.

-Based on making money by providing access to a product, while the access provider retains ownership.
-There is a time limit and products are used in turns.
+• Based on generating revenue by providing access to a product, while the provider retains ownership.
+There is a time limit, and the products are used on a rotational basis.

-Offers a high-quality product with longevity, with sales as the classic revenue source.
-Aftersales support contributes to the quality image.
+Offers a high-quality product with a long service life, with sales as the primary source of revenue.
+After-sales support contributes to the company’s image of quality.

 • Hybrid

-Operates by selling relatively inexpensive products with a short lifespan that work only in conjunction with a specially developed high-value product.
+This model works by selling relatively inexpensive products with a short lifespan that only function in combination with a high-quality product developed specifically for that purpose.

 Watch the video explaining the circular business models for Products that Last here: